ki4jgt/Book-of-the-Damned/README.md

 The Lie seeks to end its own existence, and because Truth is all things, to accomplish this, the Lie seeks to destroy Truth itself.

+There is no sin in personal identity, nor in contrasting Truth.
+Only in an attempted destruction of Truth to achieve these things.

 Book of the Damned by Anonymous is released into the public domain.
 No rights reserved!